cellarium-ai/cellarium-cloud/README.md

 ### Extract Random Subset

-This will randomly get a specified number of cell data from your BigQuery dataset
+This will randomly get a specified number of cells' data from your BigQuery dataset

 ```
 python src/random_bq_to_anndata  --project <google-project> --dataset <dataset-name> --num_cells <num>